Clinical-Genomics/scout/systemd/README.md

 ## Erase computer and install Scout instead

-:warning: this will erase the harddrive of the computer.
+:warning: This will erase the harddrive of the computer.

 In case you want to install to the drive _/dev/sda_ append the kernel arguments